bingyingchu/Hey-Attention-Memory-Game/README.md

 * Player hits the 'Start' button to start the game;
 * Game buttons each light up and play a sound(pitch (frequency)) when clicked;
 * Computer plays back sequence of clues including sound and visual cue for each button;
+* Computer picks a different pattern each time the game is played;
 * Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess;
 * User wins the game after guessing a complete pattern;
 * User loses the game after three incorrect guesses.

-The following **optional** features are implemented:

-* [ ] Playback speeds up on each turn
-* [ ] Computer picks a different pattern each time the game is played
-* [ ] User has a limited amount of time to enter their guess on each turn

 ## Video Walkthrough